dekuNukem/daytripper/README.md

 * Hide all your windows
 * Lock your computer
-* Execute a custom script
+* Execute a custom script to do whatever you want!

 ## Buy Daytripper on Tindie!